- 10 ways to assess if you are safe online

-- ACT Fibernet rolls out its services in Warangal, launches two new plans
+- ACT Fibernet launches two new broadband plans in Warangal

 For protecting our data from thieves, all of us use passwords.
 Most of the time we are asked to set a password in such a complicated way that even the user forgets about the password that he/she has decided.

 During times like this, passwords seem like frustrating stuff.
 Also, we are always wondering if someone has stolen out the password.
 We are fortunate to have few people among us who have taken the effort to make our life simple and secure.
 Today, we will discuss three interesting password alternatives that are in the making.

 Brainprints, the Ultimate Password